 It’s just as important to be aware of the goal-setting pitfalls and keep in mind that when you get too strategic you risk losing the element of spontaneity and randomness.

-The next time you’re racking your brain trying to think up that last goal that would make your life so much better, remember the wise words of TED darling Brene Brown – “we are emotional beings who on occasion think”.
+Remember the wise words of TED superstar Brene Brown – “we are emotional beings who on occasion think”.

 For my FREE ADVICE on how to avoid the endless checklist trap, drop me a note and let’s chat.

 […] tip – To develop your Self As Instrument competence, start by paying attention to what’s driving you.
 This helps you understand why you do what you do – the first critical step […]